 Busbar differential protection

 Busbar differential protection is based on the same principles as transformer differential protection.
-Under normal system conditions the power that enters a busbar is identical to the power that leaves, a fault inside the differential circuit unbalances the system and current thus flows in the operating coil of the relay, which then results in the tripping of all the breakers associated with that busbar.
+Under normal system conditions, the power that is entering and leaving the busbar is the same.
+As a fault is encountered inside the busbar, a current imbalance is generated, which also gets reproduced in the associated CT secondaries.
+The differential current flowing the operating coil of the relay due to the imbalance, sends the trip signal of all the breakers associated with that busbar.

 FAQ’s